 In a multitenant environment, you can configure keystores for either the entire container database (CDB) or for individual pluggable databases (PDBs).

 Oracle Database supports the following multitenant modes for the management of keystores:

-United mode enables you to configure one keystore and TDE master encryption key for the CDB root and any associated united mode PDBs.
+United mode enables you to configure one keystore for the CDB root and any associated united mode PDBs.
 United mode operates much the same as how TDE was managed in an multitenant environment in previous releases.